CharlotteZKHu/Viz-sample/README.md

-# HCI-Project-2
+# Only a simple viz sample for Prof. Dredze's lab interview
-Hi everyone!
-This is our project website for Human Computer Interaction.
+Hi!
+This is a simple viz sample for prof. Dredze's lab interview.
+All data are from public without any sensitive personal information.